 Underarm sweat stains can crop up on your favourite tees and blouses seemingly out of the blue.
 But the sources are no mystery: perspiration and build-up from antiperspirant/deodorant products.

-Best treatment: Both types of stains have the same solution.
 First, it’s important to wash the garment right away.
 Brush the excess stain off the surface of the fabric, and rinse in cold water.
-Wash the garment in warm water with Ariel Excel Washing Gel Regular laundry detergent.
+Wash the garment in warm water with Ariel Washing Gel Original laundry detergent.

 To help stave off future tough stains, it’s best to wash garments soon after each wearing.
 Letting them linger in the dirty clothes hamper for days gives stains a chance to settle in.
 If the stain is caused by an antiperspirant/deodorant, be sure to apply a very thin layer of the product to your skin, and always wait a few minutes for a liquid or creamy product to dry before getting dressed.
 Both steps will reduce the chance that it migrates to your clothes.
 Take that, sweat!

 4 ways to get the sweat smell out of sporting gear for an odour free clean

 Whether you’re working out or playing in a big game, here’s how to stay fresh.

 Tips on how to ensure that your clothing lasts longer